-- 7.16 The Seaforth Nature Reserve is a Ramsar Site and Special Protection Area and as such is internationally important for nature conservation and is part of the Natura 2000 network of international nature sites.
-Under the Habitats Regulations 2010 the Council has a duty to prevent adverse effects on the integrity of sites of international nature importance.
-A number of tests need to be satisfied, including demonstrating that there are no alternative solutions, that the development is needed for "imperative reasons of overriding public interest" and that appropriate compensatory habitat will be provided, and if necessary additional mitigation will be provided before development begins.
+- The Seaforth Nature Reserve is a Ramsar Site and Special Protection Area and as such is internationally important for nature conservation and is part of the Natura 2000 network of international nature sites.
+Under the Habitats Regulations 2010, the Council has a duty to prevent adverse effects on the integrity of sites of international nature importance.
+This includes sites within or outside Sefton, such as Liverpool Bay Special Protection Area.
+As development at Seaforth will result in direct land take in relation to the Mersey Narrows and North Wirral Foreshore Special Protection Area and Ramsar site, along with other effects identified in the Habitat Regulation Assessment of the Local Plan, adverse impacts cannot be ruled out at the Plan stage.
+As a result it will be necessary to consider alternatives and imperative reasons of overriding public interest before considering compensation measures (Regulations 62 and 66 of the Habitats Regulations, respectively).
+Accordingly the policy, especially section 2, is clear that planning permission will not be granted for port related development at Seaforth Nature Reserve unless the necessary requirements of the Habitats Regulations can be met.
 Any compensatory habitat will have to have the same functions as would be lost at Seaforth Nature Reserve.
-An agreement will need to be in place, before development commences, to protect the adjacent internationally important sites at Crosby, including the Sefton Coast Special Area of Conservation (SAC), and the Ribble & Alt Estuaries Special Protection Area (SPA) and Ramsar site. - 7.17 Atlantic Gateway's Business Plan highlights the need for improvements to the environment of the area surrounding the Port.
-Many developments within the Port do not need planning permission (see Figure below).
+An agreement will need to be in place, before development commences, to protect the adjacent internationally important sites at Crosby, and beyond, including the Sefton Coast Special Area of Conservation (SAC), the Ribble & Alt Estuaries Special Protection Area (SPA) and Ramsar site and Liverpool Bay SPA.
+This may include specific monitoring and/or mitigation or compensation.
+More information is set out in the Habitats Regulations Assessment of the Local Plan. - 7.17 Atlantic Gateway's Business Plan highlights the need for improvements to the environment of the area surrounding the Port.
+Many developments within the Port do not need planning permission (see Figure 7.1 below).
 Where planning permission is required, the Council will use planning conditions to limit the effects of noise, dust, smells or other forms of pollution on local communities, and where possible seek local improvements to the environment.
 Where development does not require planning permission, the Council may still be able to address other impacts on local amenity by other legislation e.g. public health.